Arnab-Sarker/official/content/publication/journal-article2/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of High Energy Physics, 06 (2024) 128"
+publication: "*Eur.Phys.J.C 83 (2023) 7, 592"
-publication_short: "JHEP 06 (2024) 128"
+publication_short: "Eur.Phys.J.C 83 (2023) 7, 592"

-abstract: The study of neutrino non-standard interactions (NSI) is a well-motivated phenomenological scenario to explore new physics beyond the Standard Model.
-The possible scalar coupling of neutrinos (ν) with matter is one of such new physics scenarios that appears as a sub-dominant effect that can impact the ν-oscillations in matter.
-The presence of scalar NSI introduces an additional contribution directly to the ν-mass matrix in the interaction Hamiltonian and subsequently to the ν-oscillations.
-This indicates that scalar NSI may have a significant impact on measurements related to ν-oscillations e.g. leptonic CP phase octant and neutrino mass ordering (MO).
-The linear scaling of the effects of scalar NSI with matter density also motivates its exploration in long-baseline (LBL) experiments.
-In this paper, we study the impact of a scalar-mediated NSI on the MO sensitivity of DUNE, HK and HK+KNO, which are upcoming LBL experiments.
-We study the impact on MO sensitivities at these experiments assuming that scalar NSI parameters are present in nature and is known from other non-LBL experiments.
-We observe that the presence of diagonal scalar NSI elements can significantly affect the ν-mass ordering sensitivities.
-We then also combine the data from DUNE with HK and HK+KNO to explore possible synergy among these experiments in a wider parameter space.
-We also observe a significant enhancement in the MO sensitivities for the combined analysis.
+abstract: The phenomena of neutrino oscillations offer a great potential for probing new-physics beyond the Standard Model.
+Any additional effects on neutrino oscillations can help understand the nature of the non-standard effects.
+The violation of fundamental symmetries may appear as a probe for new-physics in various neutrino experiments.
+Lorentz symmetry is one such fundamental symmetry in nature and the breakdown of spacetime is a possible motivation for a departure from the standard Lorentz symmetry picture.
+The Lorentz invariance violation (LIV) is intrinsic in nature and its effects exist even in a vacuum.
+Neutrinos can be an intriguing probe for exploring such violations of Lorentz symmetry.
+The effect of violation of Lorentz invariance can be explored through its impact on the neutrino oscillation probabilities.
+The effect of LIV is treated as a perturbation to the standard neutrino Hamiltonian considering the Standard Model Extension (SME) framework.
+In this work, we have probed the effects of LIV on the measurement of neutrino oscillation parameters considering Deep Underground Neutrino Experiment (DUNE) as a case study.
+The inclusion of LIV affects the measurements of various neutrino oscillation parameters as it modifies the standard neutrino oscillation probabilities.
+We looked into the capability of DUNE in constraining the LIV parameters and then explored the impact of CPT-violating LIV terms on the mass-induced neutrino oscillation probabilities.
+We have also probed the impact of LIV parameters on the CP-measurement sensitivities at DUNE.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary: We looked into the capability of DUNE in constraining the LIV parameters and then explored the impact of CPT-violating LIV terms on the mass-induced neutrino oscillation probabilities.
+We have also probed the impact of LIV parameters on the CP-measurement sensitivities at DUNE.

 tags:
 - Source Themes